CalCOFI/rCRUX/README.md

         hits to return per query blasted.
 +        The default is align = '50000'
 **minimum_length**
-+ removes each row that has a value less thanminimum_length in the product_length column.
++ removes each row that has a value less than the minimum_length in the product_length column.
 +         The default is minimum_length = 5
 **maximum_length**
 + removes each row that has a value greater than maximum_length in the product_length column